rikulo/rikulo-docs/docs/UXL/Standard_Directives/template.md

     <? template name1 [name2...] ?>

-The `template` directive declares a list of templates that are defined in other UXL files or at the end of the same UXL file.
-UXL compiler won't parse your Dart file or other UXL files, so you have to declares the templates that will be used explicitly.
+The `template` directive declares a list of templates that are defined in other UXL files.
+UXL compiler won't parse your Dart file or other UXL files, so you have to declares the external templates explicitly.

 > Notice that a template is actually a Dart function, while a view is an object.
 UXL compiler will generate Dart differently according to their types.